Rene Pinto Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 12th in the league.
+- The Yankees' 4.06 team ERA ranks 13th across all MLB pitching staffs.

-- The Yankees have a 4.08 team ERA that ranks 14th among all MLB pitching staffs.
+- In his most recent appearance on Sunday against the Boston Red Sox, the right-hander tossed 5 2/3 innings, allowing two earned runs while surrendering four hits.

-- In his last outing on Saturday against the Boston Red Sox, the righty went four innings, allowing six earned runs while surrendering seven hits.
+- The 27-year-old has put up a 4.68 ERA and 8.9 strikeouts per nine innings in 26 games this season, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.